 Featured in this edition of Spotlight is Daniel Rotter (a.k.a. danrot), creator of Sulu—the Symfony CMS.
 Sulu helps content teams deliver complex sites and great user experiences.

-Daniel is a former lecturer who now lives in Altach, Austria.
+Daniel is a lecturer at the University of Applied Sciences, Vorarlberg.
+He lives in Altach, Austria.
 He is an active member of the local developer community, and organizes local meetups and conferences.

 What seeded the idea for Sulu?

 While using Symfony for our projects at work, we realized there was no CMS completely based on the Symfony framework.
 This complete lack of options gave us the assurance that a potential market existed.

 We decided to make the new CMS easy for developers to use and provide clear documentation.

 Our years of experience from developing client projects at MASSIVE ART gave us a head start.
 Today, we can say that Sulu is a success—proven by the many developers using Sulu worldwide.